ucsb-cs56-pconrad/spring-boot-github-oauth-demo03/README.md

     then you need to create a github organization.
 You do this by selecting the `New Organization` button from the dropdown menu (you can also just visit:
     <https://github.com/organizations/new>.)

+    NOTE: You need to remove third-party restrictions in order for this to work (or else figure out how to authorize your specific application).
+Go to <https://github.com/organizations/ORG-NAME-HERE/settings/oauth_application_policy>,
+    substituting your organization's name in place of `ORG-NAME-HERE`

 ## The code you need (examples in this repo)